Cybersnake223/Hypr/README.md

 # Install Instructions

+> [!IMPORTANT]
-> ## NOTE:- DO BACKUP YOUR CURRENT CONFIGS BEFORE PROCEEDING FURTHER .
+> DO BACKUP YOUR CURRENT CONFIGS BEFORE PROCEEDING FURTHER .
 I WILL NOT BE HELD RESPONSIBLE IF YOU LOSE YOUR OLD CONFIGS .